 Tasmanian Aboriginal Guide Training Program

 Tasmanian Walking Company and the Aboriginal Land Council of Tasmania partnered in 2015 to support an Aboriginal Guide Training Program.
-The program to date has enabled 10 participants to gain a recognised guide qualification at Drysdale TAFE in Tasmania and work placements at our Bay of Fires Lodge Walk and Cradle Mountain Huts Walk.
-Participants attain the necessary skills to provide interpretive and educational activities for visitors and share knowledge of Tasmanian aboriginal heritage ensuring it is in line with Tasmanian Aboriginal community protocols.
+The program to date has enabled 10 participants to gain a recognised guide qualification at Drysdale TAFE in Tasmania and work placements at our Bay of Fires and Cradle Mountain Walks.
+Participants attain the necessary skills to provide interpretive and educational activities for visitors and share knowledge of Tasmanian Aboriginal heritage ensuring it is in line with Tasmanian Aboriginal community protocols.

 Tasmanian Parks & Wildlife Service